IHE/ITI.SeR/SeR.md

 #### 39.1.1.1 Authorization Decisions Manager

-The Authorization Decisions Manager is responsible for the management of access control decisions in the entire XDS domain.
-From the Access Control point of view, this actor is the unique Policy Decision Point (PDP) of the entire domain for all documents because it may decide on the outcome of an incoming authorization request in order to provide access to specific resources (documents).
-The Authorization Decisions Manager completes the Authorization Decision creating and storing a security token.
-This security token does not need to be exposed to other systems, and it certifies the decision made.
-This actor could implement additional Access Control functionalities required in the specific implementation scenario.
+The Authorization Decisions Manager is responsible for the management of access control decisions in the entire affinity domain.
+From the Access Control point of view, this actor is the unique Policy Decision Point (PDP) of the entire domain for all documents because it may decide on the outcome of an incoming authorization request in order to provide access to specific resources (e.g. documents).
+The Authorization Decisions Manager completes the Authorization Decision creating a security token. <!-- Dmytro: See the sentence inserted below; token caching should not be a required feature. --> This security token does not need to be exposed to other systems, and it certifies the decision made.
+The Authorization Decision Manager MAY cache the token and reuse it when processing subsequent requests with the same parameters, if the local domain policies allow such behavior, and implement additional Access Control functionalities required in the specific implementation scenario.

 (Refer to the White Paper IHE ITI